glipps/Crystal-Collector/README.md

    * When the player clicks on a crystal, it will add a specific amount of points to the player's total score.

-     * Your game will hide this amount until the player clicks a crystal.
+     * The game will hide this amount until the player clicks a crystal.

-     * When they do click one, update the player's score counter.
+     * When they do click one, the player's score updates the counter.

    * The player wins if their total score matches the random number from the beginning of the game.